 Conscious of the gains to be made by cooperating actively with the UN, in 2004 and 2005 the European Commission significantly upgraded its links with UNEP.
 In September 2004 the Commision and UNEP signed a Memorandum of Understanding which aims inter alia to reinforce synergies, thereby contributing to the achievement of the environmentally related UN Millennium Development Goals and to the implementation of the WSSD environment commitments.
 Further objectives include: policy exchanges on issues of common interest, cooperation on analysis and assessment and utilisation of each other's comparative advantage.

 Under the MoU, the Commisison and UNEP held a first High-Level Meeting on 23 May 2004.
-The meeting discussed major technical and operational policy issues and agreed a joint Work Programme designed to further the work of the MoU link to the press release
+The meeting discussed major technical and operational policy issues and agreed a joint Work Programme designed to further the work of the MoU.
+Read the press release.

 Subsequent meetings under the MoU (with review meetings every six months) will review progress on the Work Programme and concentrate on achieving practical outcomes through cooperation.

-One aspect of practical cooperation will be the provision of information in preparation for the February 2006 UNEP Governing Council / Special Session at which issues such as chemicals management, energy and tourism and their respective influence on the environment will be considered.
-On these issues the European Commission can offer significant experience and will be keen to feed this experience in to the global debate.
+One aspect of practical cooperation was the provision of information in preparation for the February 2006 UNEP Governing Council / Special Session at which issues such as chemicals management, energy and tourism and their respective influence on the environment were considered.

 Finally, in 2005 the European Commission also agreed to support UNEP policy on sustainable consumption and production, mercury reduction and strategic chemicals management through a number of direct grants.
 The Commission sees that support for UNEP in theses areas is an excellent way to further European standards and policies on a wider, indeed on a global scale.